Gauge theories from scattering amplitudes with minimal assumptions

 Besides the tree-level constraints we have revisited here, one must enforce the cancellation of gauge anomalies.
 Of course, in the on-shell formalism, which avoids gauge redundancies, the notion of gauge anomalies does not make sense, but there are equivalent problems with chiral fermions, which show up as some potential inconsistency of factorization at the loop level.
 These anomalies, and the conditions for their cancellation, have been discussed and analyzed from an on-shell perspective in~\cite{Huang:2013vha,Chen:2014eva,Alviani:2025msx}.

 Before finishing, let us briefly comment on the couplings of gluons and gravitons to massive particles.
-So far, we have been discussing the minimal couplings of massless particles, which are the ones with the lowest dimensionality.
-In the massive case, these minimal couplings can be defined as the ones that correspond to massless minimal coupling in the high-energy limit.
-But then, we can simply apply our results for the massless case.
+In this work, we have considered the minimal couplings of massless particles, which are the ones with the lowest dimensionality.
+In the massive case, minimal couplings can be defined as the ones that correspond to massless minimal coupling in the high-energy limit.
+For these couplings, we can simply apply our results for the massless case.

 \acknowledgments